 Despite the days being quickly filled with diving, surfing, and sunning, there was still more to experience in Rincon.
 We snorkeled at Steps Beach, exploring an expansive coral reef amidst sea turtles and brightly colored fish.
 We spent an afternoon walking along Sandy Beach, combing for sea glass.
 One Thursday sunset, we happened upon a weekly-held local arts festival.
 We browsed an array of artisan goods, from paintings to jewelry to barriguitas de vieja (pumpkin fritters).
 And when we sought to explore the island beyond Rincon, we cliff-dove from the tops of the San Sebastian Waterfalls, a striking and secluded escape.

 Rincon also offers a wide range of dining experiences.
-At Copa Llena, a quaint restaurant in the midst of many local favorites, we sat on a deck built directly on the beach and listened to ocean waves as we dined on freshly-caught fish served in intriguing flavor combinations.
+At Copa Llena, a higher end restaurant in the midst of many local favorites, we sat on a deck built directly on the beach and listened to ocean waves as we dined on freshly-caught fish served in intriguing flavor combinations.
 At The English Rose, a hidden gem located on a mountaintop, we had a traditional English breakfast accented by the smell of tropical wildflowers and the coastal view.
 Or, if you’re looking for food on the go, try the fish tacos and lemonade at the pop up shop, Jack’s Shack.
 Another favorite of ours was Carte Buena serving fresh pressed juices, coffee and gluten free pumpkin muffins.

 There’s truly something for everybody in Rincon, Puerto Rico.
 Whether you’re looking for tropical relaxation or an island adventure, be sure to make the Fish Eye View your haven.
 And Rincon is certainly not limited by dry land.
 Take your getaway underwater and enjoy the scenery under the surface with the experts at Aquatica Dive & Surf.